-Computer Design is a twenty week experience to introduce students to the use of computer software as a design tool and study basic electricity concepts.
-The course curriculum content explores the use of AutoCAD, 3-D Modeling Software, SketchUp Make, 3-D Printing, Coding for Robotics, Adobe Photoshop, and other engineering programs.
-In addition students will be introduced to electronics and circuitry.
-This course brings together elements of computer aided design and basic electricity while building on design and problem solving techniques.
-All topics are proportionately represented and include research, design, and problem solving while integrating Science, Technology, Engineering and Mathematics.
+Computer Design is a twenty-week experience to introduce students to the use of computers, technology, and software as a problem solving design tool.
+The course curriculum explores 3D modeling software, 3D printing, robotics, drones, and basic electricity.
+All topics are proportionately represented and include research, design, and problem solving by integrating Science, Technology, Engineering and Mathematic concepts.